 As well as any Equality Act claim, there will normally be a claim for unfair dismissal (subject to the qualifying period).

 A woman resigns because harassment related to her stammer makes the workplace intolerable.
 The employer has failed to take action to address the harassment.
 As well as any Equality Act claim, she may have a claim for constructive dismissal and unfair dismissal.

 A conversation between a manager and HR manager making fun of the claimant’s disability was accidentally recorded on the answering service of her home telephone.
 The tribunal considered that any senior manager demonstrating, even inadvertently, to an employee that they did not consider a disability should be taken seriously was likely to damage the implied term of trust and confidence.
 This was compounded if, as here, the employee complained about the conduct and the complaint was ignored.
 The claimant had resigned in response to the treatment.
 Her claim for unfair dismissal succeeded.
-(Claims for unlawful discrimination also succeeded.)
+(Equality Act claims for unlawful discrimination also succeeded.)

 The claimant resigned his job as a parking attendant and successfully claimed to the tribunal for unfair dismissal.
 The tribunal agreed that because of the employer’s conduct the claimant had been constructively dismissed and the dismissal was unfair.
 A relatively small part of the relevant conduct was that a supervisor had made fun of the claimant’s stammer.

 A v Walkers Snack Foods, Employment Tribunal, 2001

-Constructive dismissal is treated as ‘dismissal’ for the purposes of the Equality Act 2010: s.39(7)(b) EqA.
+Constructive dismissal is also treated as “dismissal” for the purposes of the Equality Act 2010: s.39(7)(b) EqA.

 What if a resignation was not constructive dismissal?

 Redundancy law generally

 Legally redundancy is a type of dismissal.
 The business dismisses the employee because its requirements for employees to carry out work of a particular kind are ceasing or diminishing.
 (The detail of what counts as redundancy is complicated.)
 Unfair dismissal law and various other provisions, including the right to a redundancy payment and the Equality Act 2010, apply to redundancy.